devm75/Frontend_Projects/HTML&CSS/Tribute_page/README.md

-### A tribute page dedicated to Dr. Norman Borloug
+### A Responsive tribute page dedicated to Dr. Norman Borloug using HTML and CSS